 COVID Variants: What You Should Know

-In December 2020, news media reported a new variant of the coronavirus that causes COVID-19, and since then, other variants have been identified and are under investigation.
-The new variants raise questions: Are people more at risk for getting sick?
+Since December 2020, several coronavirus variants have been identified and are under investigation.
+Each new variant raises questions: Are people more at risk for getting sick?
 Will the COVID-19 vaccines still work?
 Are there new or different things you should do now to stay safe?

-Stuart Ray, M.D., vice chair of medicine for data integrity and analytics, and Robert Bollinger, M.D., M.P.H., Raj and Kamla Gupta professor of infectious diseases, are experts in SARS-CoV-2, the virus that causes COVID-19.
+Lisa Maragakis, M.D., M.P.H., senior director of infection prevention, Stuart Ray, M.D., vice chair of medicine for data integrity and analytics, and Robert Bollinger, M.D., M.P.H., the Raj and Kamla Gupta Professor of Infectious Diseases, all of Johns Hopkins Medicine, are experts in SARS-CoV-2, the virus that causes COVID-19.
 They talk about what is known about these new variants, and answer questions and concerns you may have.

 Coronavirus Mutation: Why does the coronavirus change?